Conorjbr/Oliver-St-John-Gogarty/README.md

 ## General design of site

 I chose a very basic design concept with a plain light grey background and charcoal coloured text.
 Most of the font is Verdana as I like the clean look of this font.
 I decided that 4 pages would be enough to give a brief outline of this person's life and achievements.
 I was conscious of adding a lot of text to the biography section and didn't want to overload the reader with too much reading material.

-I did some rough wireframe sketches of the proposed site layout before commencing mt html coding and this was a very useful exercise to do.
-I did not use any wireframe creation sofware as I felt that the site structure was simple and my sketches were sufficient.
+I did some rough wireframe sketches of the proposed site layout before commencing my html coding and this was a very useful exercise to do.
+I did not use any wireframe creation sofware as I felt that the site structure was simple and my basic sketches were sufficient.
 See sketches below.

 ![Wireframe sketch 1](assets/images/WF-1.jpg)